-Driving thousands of leads to your door automatically, LinkedIn Helper automates your LInkedIn lead gen for you.
-Auto-mailing and responding software generates leads for your business without you lifting a finger.
+Driving thousands of leads to your door automatically, LinkedIn Helper automates your LInkedIn lead gen for your inside sales reps.
+Auto-mailing and responding software generates leads for your inside sales without you lifting a finger.

-Again, it’s perfect for cutting out time wasted on inactive leads.
+Again, it’s perfect for cutting out time wasted when including inactive leads in your inside sales efforts.
 You can then focus on the active leads and drive those conversions.